Compass-Studios/HackHeroes/README.md

 ﻿# HackHeroes
 Project for HackHeroes 2025.
 The project is a translation app, that helps people from different generations to communicate with each other more easily.
 The app uses AI to translate slang and idioms from one generation to another.

+> [!IMPORTANT]
+> The mobile app requires API server to function.
+You can request access to the server [here](mailto:maciejowski2006yt@gmail.com?subject=Dost%C4%99p%20do%20serwera%20API).

 ## Development
 ### Prerequisites
 - .NET SDK 9.0